coryodaniel/talks/debugging-kubernetes-workloads/README.md

 kubectl has a lot of tools to aid in debugging.

-Knowing the basics of kubectl can go a long way towards quickly resolving issues in a k8s cluster
+Knowing the basics can go a long way towards quickly resolving issues in a k8s cluster

 -->